cinemascience/pycinema-readthedocs/README.rst

 - make changes to the documentation
 - check in changes to dev branch, then submit PR and merge to main branch

 Documentation will automatically build and re-publish.
+Be sure to check on the build, as requirements for readthedocs often change faster than the update cycle for this documentation.